department-of-veterans-affairs/va.gov-team/products/facilities/regional-offices/research/2023-06-veteran-facing/research-plan.md

 - To make this happen, what would you do next (check hours, make appt, figure out how to get there, learn what to bring and gather it)
 - How to find the benefit office in the building? call?
 - How could you talk to someone at the VA about whether the VA will pay for more school for you?
-- Ask to do a task related to a service that's not available at this location, and see what they do
+- Ask to do a task related to a service that's _not_ available at this location (something w/education?), and see what they do (Facility Locator?)
 - Ask at end after saw prototype: What do you think you can do from this VA office?

 ### Research materials